 Picture this, you’re out of milk so you quickly shoot up to the local shops to pick up 2 litres to replenish your supplies.
-You’re faced with a bunch of options but surprisingly you scratch your head pondering why some brands cost $7 for 2L of standard blue top milk and others $3.
+You’re faced with a bunch of options but surprisingly you scratch your head wondering why some brands cost $7 for 2L of standard blue top milk and others $3.
 You think to yourself, “it’s exactly the same stuff, nothing different, it’s just standard milk.
 Why on earth would someone pay that much for milk if it’s exactly the same?”

-Well the short answer most people wouldn’t, and as a matter of fact, this hypothetical situation is just that, hypothetical, and I seriously doubt you will ever come across this situation yourself, as it’s just too ridiculous to believe that anyone would get away with such a price disparity for the same commodity.
+Well, the short answer most people wouldn’t, and as a matter of fact, this hypothetical situation is just that, hypothetical, and I seriously doubt you will ever come across this situation yourself, as it’s just too ridiculous to believe that anyone would get away with such a price disparity for the same commodity.

-Well welcome to the energy industry, where crazy events like this are commonplace.
+Well, welcome to the energy industry, where crazy events like this are commonplace.
 A recent report commissioned by St Vincent de Paul Society has revealed that Victorian households with typical electricity consumption could save up to $2,270 per annum by switching from the worst standing offer to the best market offer*.

 How to identify if you’re on a standing offer or market contract

 A standing offer is a basic plan.
 You’re likely on one of these nasty plans if you haven’t switched retailers in a long time and/or have been in the same location for a long time.
 A market contract on the other hand is a plan which usually comes with special benefits such as discounts.
 This article explains a bit more about market contracts and how retailers make money from them.